 The general aggregate is the maximum amount to be paid out on all claims, combined, arising from your event.

 A Waiver of Subrogation is an endorsement to your event policy that prevents the insurance company from seeking compensation for paid claims from the venue’s insurance policy.
 This endorsement is only valid if it is required by your contract with the venue/Certificate Holder.
 As such, you should purchase this only if the Certificate Holder requires it.

 No fault medical expense coverage.
 It is a way for the insurance company to cover/settle a claim where there is no actual fault/liability.
 Example: Uncle Jerry slips & falls at your wedding and there were no witnesses.
 His own health insurance carries out-of-pocket costs and deductibles.
 With med pay, the claimant does not have to sue and allege liability; the carrier has the option to settle prior to suit especially when the cost to settle is lower than the cost to defend/deny.

-Named insured, sporting participants, employees and volunteer workers are excluded.
+Named insured, athletic participants, performers, employees and volunteer workers are excluded (see policy for details).